Shura didn't sleep.

 "…You were screaming."

-Shura didn't react immediately.
+Shura didn't respond immediately.

 "…Sounded like you were scared of something."

-Shura looked away.
+Shura looked away first.

 "…It's normal."